Costa Concordia disaster: Honours and memorial

 In September 2012, recognising the best navigation and merchant marine professionals, Lloyd's of London awarded the title of Seafarers of the Year to the Costa Concordia crew for their exemplary behaviour during the shipwreck which saved most of the ship's passengers.
 In January 2013, the municipalities of Isola del Giglio and Monte Argentario were decorated with the highest Italian Civil award: the Gold Medal of Civil Merit granted by the President of the Republic for the commitment of citizens, administrators and local institutions in the rescue of the survivors of the ship Costa Concordia.

 The mayor of Giglio, Sergio Ortelli, and Costa Cruises agreed that a large boulder that was wedged in the hull would be removed from the side of the vessel and be positioned on the island as a memorial to the 32 people who lost their lives.
-Ortelli anticipates the boulder will "most likely" be positioned "close to the harbour entrance so that visitors and locals can see it clearly and pay their respects to the victims.
+Ortelli anticipated the boulder would "most likely" be positioned "close to the harbour entrance so that visitors and locals can see it clearly and pay their respects to the victims.
 What happened that night is something Giglio will never forget and the rock will be a fitting memorial."
-The cost of removing the 80-tonne boulder is estimated at £40,000.
+The cost of removing the 80-tonne boulder was estimated at £40,000.

-On 13 January 2013, a piece of rock that was embedded in the hull was cast into the sea at the site of the disaster, with a plaque to commemorate those lost.